Kloof

 The word Kloof (cf. cleft) means 'gorge' in Afrikaans and the area is named after the deep ravine formed by the Molweni stream (stream of high cliffs).
 The Kloof Gorge is part of the 4.47 km2 Krantzkloof Nature Reserve.

 It is a predominantly English-speaking area.
 Kloof features several upmarket shopping centres and the Kloof Country Club, founded in 1927.
-It is known as a mist-belt with winding roads and tree-surrounded mansions.
+It is known as a mist-belt with winding roads and tree-surrounded mansions and has become an attractive destination for people aiming to get away from the city life of Durban.